Kuadrant/authorino/README.md

 2. The Envoy proxy establishes fast gRPC connection with _Authorino_ carrying data of the HTTP request
 3. Authorino verifies the identity of the the original requestor, where at least one authentication method/provider should match
 4. Authorino integrates external sources to add metadata to the authorization payload, such as user info, attributes of the requested resource and payload-mutating web hooks
-5. Authorino dispatches authorization policy evaluation to one or more configured authorization services
+5. Authorino dispatches authorization policy evaluation to one or more configured Policy Decision Points (PDP)
 6. Authorino and Envoy settle the authorization protocol with either a `200 OK`, `403 Forbidden` or `404 Not found` response
 7. If authorized, Envoy redirects to the requested _Upstream_
 8. The Upstream serves the requested resource